Mark Reckless: Member of the Senedd

 In March 2016, Reckless was announced as UKIP's lead candidate for the regional seat of South Wales East despite having no previous links to Wales.
 He was elected on 5 May 2016.

 On 6 April 2017, Reckless left UKIP to join the Conservative Group; however, he did not rejoin the Conservative Party.
 This move made the Conservative group the second-largest in the Welsh Assembly.
 Upon leaving, he said, "I leave UKIP positively, having achieved our joint aim, a successful referendum to leave the EU".

 On 14 April 2019, Reckless left the Conservative Group over the party's failure to deliver Brexit.
 He then sat as an independent member before joining the Brexit Party the following month.

 On 15 May 2019, Reckless stated his intention to form a new Brexit Party political group in the Senedd, along with Caroline Jones, Mandy Jones, and David Rowlands, with himself as the leader of the group.
 In July 2020, he attracted criticism from pro-devolution Brexit Party volunteers when he stated that he would support the campaign to abolish the Senedd.
 He then left the party and joined the Abolish the Welsh Assembly Party.
 He said, since Brexit had been effectively achieved, the work of the Brexit Party was complete.
 Two weeks later, the Brexit Party was rebranded as Reform UK.

-Reckless was the Abolish candidate for Monmouth at the 2021 Senedd election, taking 1,173 votes (3.3%).He notably came behind the Conservative-turned-independent MS Nick Ramsay, who was also unsuccessful in his re-election bid.
+Reckless was the Abolish candidate for Monmouth at the 2021 Senedd election, taking 1,173 votes (3.3%).
+He notably came behind the Conservative-turned-independent MS Nick Ramsay, who was also unsuccessful in his re-election bid.
 Additionally, Reckless was the lead Abolish candidate in South Wales East, with the party receiving 9,995 list votes (4.8%), and no seats.

 Post-Senedd

 In November 2024, Reckless appeared at Reform UK's Wales conference as a speaker and member of the party.
 He was later confirmed by Caroline Jones, also of Reform Wales, to be working on Reform's policies for Wales at the 2026 election.
+In March 2026, Reckless was announced as Reform's second place candidate on their list for the Caerdydd Penarth constituency.
+Reform only won one seat in Caerdydd Penarth, electing Joseph Martin but not Reckless; if Martin dies or resigns Reckless will become MS.